leobz/Expedia-flights-testing-tool/back-end/tests/tool/filter_by_flight_number.md

 ```

-# Filter by flight code list:
+# Filter by a list of flight numbers

 We see the number of flights with the following code "1455"
 ```ruby